-The measurements defined in this Recommendation do not measure every single impairment listed in Table 1 for up to 10 Gbit/s systems or Table 2 for 40 Gbit/s and 100 Gbit/s systems, but rather the effect of these impairments on the parameters that can be measured.
+The measurements defined in this Recommendation do not measure every single impairment listed in Table 1 but, rather, the effect of these impairments on the parameters that can be measured.

-A distinction between frequency and time domain measurement methods can be made.
+A distinction between frequency- and time-domain measurement methods can be made.